 There is an abundance of data available on individuals and the attributes about them that might affect an organization’s security or success when transacting with them.
 Leaders know they should be making use of that data, but the practicalities of how to do it often get in the way.
 Failure to figure out a solution not only leaves an organization vulnerable to fraud or fines, but it can also mean lost opportunities for revenue and relationship-building.

-In the realms of Knowing Your Customer and organizational security, checking an individual’s identity against internal and external watch lists is a key way to leverage data, and part of a multi-layered approach to ID authentication.
-For highly regulated industries like gaming and age-restricted retail, performing this step can improve compliance and help avoid fines.
+In the realms of Knowing Your Customer and organizational security, checking and monitoring an individual’s identity against internal and external watch lists is a key step to leverage data, and part of a multi-layered approach to ID authentication.
+For highly regulated industries like gaming and age-restricted retail, performing this step both initially and on demand can improve compliance and help avoid fines.
 But list checking isn’t just about keeping an eye out for “bad guys”—it can also help an organization deliver VIP service or other customized solutions to patrons on its own internal lists.

 Real-Time Checks, Real-Time Service

-The type of watch list check recommended by Veridocs is part of a layered approach to being certain know who you are transacting with.
+The type of watch list check recommended by Veridocs is part of a layered approach to being certain you know who you are transacting with.
 That approach starts with an ID being authenticated at an entry point, transaction point, or point of sale.
-Optionally, an image of the ID holder’s face can then be compared with the image on the ID document to confirm that the person presenting the document is the rightful holder of the ID, something especially important at an unmanned station or self-service kiosk.
 Then, data including the patron’s name, date of birth, the document number and issuing country can be used for a real-time comparison against government, proprietary, and custom watch lists.
 This real-time check allows an organization to apply a high level of vigilance in its ID checks, flagging any patrons who need further screening or special service before they are enrolled, allowed onto the premises, or a purchase is finalized.

 Performing this list check alongside an enrollment—such as into a casino player’s club or customer loyalty program—helps ensure that only vetted patrons are allowed into the “club” and gain the benefits of the enrollment.
-Some establishments conduct list checks in batches at the end of the day, week, or another period, which leaves open a window in which the patron is either waiting for approval/admittance (not ideal customer service), or in which an unwanted patron may be unknowingly admitted, increasing the organization’s susceptibility to fraud or fines.
+Some establishments conduct list checks in batches at the end of the day or week, which leaves open a window in which the patron is either waiting for approval/admittance (not ideal customer service), or in which an unwanted patron may be unknowingly admitted, increasing the organization’s susceptibility to fraud or fines.

 Beyond Gaming Applications

-The most abundant examples of list checking come from the gaming industry, but other scenarios where it is useful to perform a real-time list check include managing school access, sales of controlled substances like cannabis, hotel check-in, or opening a new bank account.
-Any instance where it is helpful for staff to know whether an individual is on a list—whether they are a VIP, a member of a frequent buyer’s club, a political representative, a barred individual, etc.—is an application for list checking technology.
+The most abundant examples of list checking come from the gaming industry, but other scenarios where it is useful to perform a real-time list check include entrance and access control, sales of controlled substances like tobacco or cannabis, hotel check-in, or opening a new bank account.
+Any instance where it is helpful for staff to know whether an individual is on a list—whether they are a VIP, a member of a frequent buyer’s club, a political representative, a barred individual, etc.—is the ideal opportunity for list checking technology.

 In addition to an initial watch list check, many organizations find it beneficial to perform a periodic re-check or “rescrub” of their lists of enrollees or “members”.
-This can help detect issues that may arise between the patron’s initial enrollment and later transactions.
+A watch list monitoring program can help detect issues that may arise between the patron's initial enrollment and later transactions.
 For instance, a patron may be “clean” when they’re first enrolled, but that doesn’t mean they’re clean forever—they might later be convicted of a crime that should bar them from the organization or from purchasing certain items.
-If the property isn’t periodically rescrubbing its list, that patron can use their enrollment benefits long after they should have been banned, leaving the organization vulnerable to fraud or fines.
+Or, as mentioned above, states like Pennsylvania have self-exclusion lists that can be updated daily.
+If the property isn’t periodically rescrubbing its list, those patrons can gain entry or use their enrollment benefits long after they should have been banned, leaving the organization vulnerable to fraud or fines.

 Utilizing list checking technology is a practical step that organizations can easily implement to efficiently leverage the data available to them—through both internal and external sources.
-By adopting this element of a multi-layered security check, organizations can be certain they are taking steps to protect themselves from fines and fraud.
-They can be certain of who they are transacting with, admitting only the patrons they want into their businesses and onto premises.
+By adopting this element of a multi-layered security check, organizations can be certain they are taking steps to continuously protect themselves from fines and fraud, admitting only the patrons they want into their businesses and onto premises.